nbeerbower/bit_search_tree/README.md

 ## What does it do?
 *to be updated*

-Indexs data in a binary search tree based the sequence of its bits.
+Indexes data in a binary search tree based the sequence of its bits.

 ## How do I build it?
 ```